Donnycarney: Development

-Old Donnycarney

 The area is divided by Malahide Road into two separate parts: Donnycarney West (Old Donnycarney, built in the 1930s) and North Donnycarney (New Donnycarney, built in the 1940s).

-Donnycarney is predominantly residential, as a result of developments during the 1920s when Dublin Corporation made housing schemes for the suburban areas of the Northside of Dublin.
+Donnycarney is predominantly residential, as a result of developments during the 20th century when Dublin Corporation made housing schemes for the suburban areas of the Northside of Dublin.
 Previously, areas such as Donnycarney were farmland with just one village street.

+Old Donnycarney

 Four hundred cottages were planned by Dublin corporation in Donnycarney for tenant purchase, favouring private middle-class housing.
 Government housing policies were not in favour of the working class at the time.
 No slum clearance schemes were tackled until the 1930s, which in turn led to corporation housing being built.
 It was not until the 1930s that Dublin Corporation developed these houses.

 The area called Old Donnycarney are these few hundred houses built in the townland in 1931 and 1932.
 They are situated to the left side of the Malahide Road, perpendicular to Collins Avenue.
 These roads and streets are named after trees: Hazel, Holly, Oak and Elm.
 An exception is Belton Park, where the houses were privately built in the 1930s by the Belton family.
 These houses are slightly larger than those built by the corporation.
 The former taoiseach (prime minister) Charles Haughey was raised on Belton Park Road.
-“Old Donnycarney” is now known as Donnycarney West.